SusaneS/blue-bear-fullstack/README.md

   - **Enrollment Repository Customization:**
   A custom enrollment repository implementation is used to properly retrieve generated keys (e.g., autoincremented IDs) on insert.
 This serves as a workaround for default repository limitations observed when mapping inserted entities with their generated keys in some JPA/JDBC contexts.

+## Python Scripts
+    - **Database Population:**
+    Python scripts are included to generate realistic data for the provided SQLite database.
+These scripts create course sections table, populate it with time slots, and generate student enrollments for the current semester while respecting prerequisites and other constraints.
+Script for generating course sections and time slots is `create_course_sections_2.py`, and the script for generating student enrollments is `create_enrollments.py`.
+The script for generating course sections and its algorithm can for sure be improved, but it should serve the purpose of creating a realistic dataset for testing the scheduling logic.

 ## Notes & Improvements (Due to Time Constraints)

 - Some features and API routes may have additional opportunities for refactoring or generalization as the project grows.